sajjadGG/book-python/advanced/about/setup.rst

     * Vim
     * any other

-.. note:: Trainer will use PyCharm.
+Trainer will use PyCharm.
 If you choose any other IDE, make sure you know how to use refactoring options.

 Assignments